rafaelsf80/vertex-custom-training/README.md

 # Vertex Custom Training with Natural Language dataset (classification)

-There are three types of resources to train cusom models ion vertex AI:
+There are **three types** of resources to train custom models in Vertex AI:
 1. Training pipelines
 2. Custom jobs
 3. Hyperparameter tuning jobs

-## Training pipelines
+## 1. Training pipelines

 Resource to orchestrate a training pipeline that adds additional steps beyond training, such as:
 * loading a dataset